 - Log in to your Customer Area.

-- Go to Sub-Merchant Overview, find the account holder, and select Extend one week in the account holder overview.
+- Go to Platform > Sub-merchants.
+Find the account holder and select Extend one week in the account holder overview.

 The Extend one week button appears dimmed and is not available if you have previously extended the deadline.